dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3635: Protection of personal choices is critical for autonomy.
+### T3635: Consensual sexual activities should be respected as personal matters.

 |Support|
 |---|